ask-js/csacwk/README.md

 benefit client developers compared to static documentation?

 ### A:
 Hypermedia is considered a hallmark of advanced RESTful design because it allows the API to return not just data, but also links that guide the client on what actions can be performed next.
-Instead of simply receiving raw data, the client can navigate the API dynamically using the links provided in the response, which is the core idea behind HATEOAS.
+Instead of simply receiving raw data, the client can navigate the API dynamically using the links provided in the response.
+This is the core idea behind HATEOAS.

 This approach benefits client developers because, without hypermedia, they would need to rely on static documentation to understand and hardcode all possible endpoints.
-In contrast, with HATEOAS, the API becomes self-describing, allowing clients to discover available resources and actions at runtime by following links, similar to navigating a website.
+In contrast, with HATEOAS, the API becomes self-describing and allows clients to discover available resources and actions at runtime by following links, similar to navigating a website.

 ---
 ## Part 2